Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/uninstall.md

 ## Uninstallation

 ### Why is this needed?
-If you want to uninstall windows use this instead of deleting partitions manually to avoid human error + writing a whole dedicated guide to just uninstalling.
+If you want to uninstall windows use this instead of deleting partitions manually to avoid human error + writing a whole dedicated guide just for uninstalling.

 If you want to relock your bootloader you'll need your partition table to be stock.